 The aged care system is complex, with some people finding it more difficult than others to navigate and access the services they need.
 While My Aged Care is the starting point to find out about and access aged care services, there have long been calls for more localised and face-to-face support.

 The Royal Commission into Aged Care Quality and Safety recommended the creation of a dedicated workforce to support people who require intensive support to navigate and access aged care.
 The care finder program was announced in the Australian Government’s 2021–22 Budget as part of the Connecting senior Australians to aged care services measure.
 It is one of the first aged care programs to be delivered through Primary Health Networks (PHNs).

-In line with the Care Finder Policy Guidance provided by the Australian Government Department of Health and Aged Care, North Western Melbourne Primary Health Network (NWMPHN) will commission care finder services in its region.
+In line with the Care Finder Policy Guidance provided by the Australian Government Department of Health and Aged Care, North Western Melbourne Primary Health Network (NWMPHN) has commissioned care finder services in its region.

-NWMPHN will commission service providers to establish, deliver and maintain a network to provide specialist and intensive assistance to support people within the target population.
+Service providers will establish, deliver and maintain a network to provide specialist and intensive assistance to support people within the target population.
 The program will connect and engage older people who have significant difficulty accessing aged care services and are at risk of “falling through the cracks”.

 This will include:

 - supporting older people to understand, access aged care and connect with other relevant supports in the community

 - specifically assisting people within the target population to access My Aged Care